dimitri-nicolo/calico/getting-started/kubernetes/quickstart.md

 ---
 title: Quickstart for Calico Enterprise on Kubernetes
-description: Install Calico Enterprise on a single-host Kubernetes cluster.
+description: Install Calico Enterprise on a single-host Kubernetes cluster for testing or development.
-canonical_url: '/getting-started/kubernetes/index'
+canonical_url: '/getting-started/kubernetes/quickstart'
 ---

 ### Big picture